-State Representative Nicole Klarides-Ditria was elected to serve the 105th district of Beacon Falls, Seymour, and part of Derby in November 2016.
-Rep. Klarides-Ditria was re-elected in 2018 and was named the ranking member of the Regulation Review Committee.
-She also is a member of the legislature’s Finance, Revenue & Bonding and Public Health Committees.
+State Representative Nicole Klarides-Ditria was first elected to serve the 105th district of Beacon Falls, Seymour, and part of Derby in 2016.

-In 2011, Nicole decided to run for a seat on the Board of Selectman in Seymour.
-She won that election and was unanimously voted by Democrats and Republicans on the Board of Selectman to become the Deputy First Selectman.
-Nicole was reelected to the Board Selectman in 2013 and 2015 and stepped down from being the Deputy First Selectman after winning her election for State Representative.
-She still continues to serve on the Board of Selectmen as a regular member.
+In 2011, Nicole was elected to serve on the Seymour Board of Selectman and was unanimously voted by Democrats and Republicans to become the Deputy First Selectman.
+Nicole was reelected to the Board of Selectman in 2013 and 2015; she stepped down from being the Deputy First Selectman after winning her election for State Representative.

-Nicole graduated from Quinnipiac University, and after graduating went on to pursue a career as an athletic trainer and currently is the head athletic trainer at both Lauralton Hall High School in Milford and for the Seymour High School Football team.
+Rep. Klarides-Ditria is a graduate of Quinnipiac University and has a successful career as an athletic trainer.
+She is currently the head athletic trainer at Lauralton Hall High School in Milford.
 She also has an active role in managing a number of business properties owned by her family.

-Rep. Klarides-Ditria’s sister Themis Klarides also serves as a State Representative serving Orange, Woodbridge, and part of Derby.
-The siblings became the first sisters to serve together in the history of the State House of Representatives.
+Rep. Klarides-Ditria had the distinct pleasure of serving alongside her sister, former State Representative Themis Klarides (House Republican Leader – Orange, Woodbridge, and Derby) from 2016-2020.
+The siblings became the first sisters to serve together in the history of the Connecticut State House of Representatives.